 The Clydesdale was made to be very hardy draught horses.
-Clydesdale is on of the flat-bone draught horse breeds in the Universe.
-They, along with its fine joints, the set and flexibility of its pastern and its close settings, both fore and hind, enable perform a goog job with good lombs and can move legs quickly.
+Clydesdale is one of the flat-bone draught horse breeds in the Universe.
+They, along with its fine joints, the set, and flexibility of its pastern and its close settings, both fore and hind enable to perform a good job with good limbs and can move legs quickly.

 The Clydesdale is short-coupled and has thick, sloping shoulders.
-It is expansive feet give it a firm grip on the ground, and it’s large sparingly heels act like shock-absorbers under pressure of heavy weights.
+It is expansive feet give it a firm grip on the ground, and it’s large sparingly heels act like shock-absorbers under the pressure of heavyweights.